-As of January 1, 2009, we account for acquisitions in accordance with amended accounting guidance which requires that we allocate the purchase price of the property to the tangible and intangible assets acquired and the liabilities assumed based on estimated fair values.
+We account for acquisitions in accordance with accounting guidance which requires that we allocate the purchase price of the property to the tangible and intangible assets acquired and the liabilities assumed based on estimated fair values.
 This guidance requires us to make significant estimates and assumptions, including fair value estimates, as of the acquisition date and to adjust those estimates as necessary during the measurement period (defined as the period, not to exceed one year, in which we may adjust the provisional amounts recognized for an acquisition).
 Acquisitions of portfolios of facilities are allocated to the individual facilities based upon an income approach or a cash flow analysis using appropriate risk adjusted capitalization rates which take into account the relative size, age, and location of the individual facility along with current and projected occupancy and rental rate levels or appraised values, if available.
 Allocations to the individual assets and liabilities are based upon comparable market sales information for land and estimates of depreciated replacement cost of equipment, building and site improvements.
 In allocating the purchase price, we determine whether the acquisition includes intangible assets or liabilities.
 Substantially all of the leases in place at acquired properties are at market rates, as the majority of the leases are month-to-month contracts.
 Accordingly, to date we have not allocated any portion of the purchase price to above or below market leases.
 We also consider whether in-place, market leases represent an intangible asset.
-We recorded approximately \$15.7 million and approximately \$8.6 million in intangible assets to recognize the value of in-place leases related to our acquisitions in 2011 and 2010, respectively.
+We recorded approximately \$7.3 million and approximately \$15.7 million in intangible assets to recognize the value of in-place leases related to our acquisitions in 2012 and 2011, respectively.
 We do not expect, nor to date have we recorded, intangible assets for the value of tenant relationships because we will not have concentrations of significant tenants and the average tenant turnover is fairly frequent.
 Our acquisition-related transaction costs are required to be expensed as incurred.
-During the years ended December 31, 2011, 2010 and 2009 we expensed approximately \$7.7 million, \$5.2 million and \$3.3 million, respectively, of acquisition related transaction costs.
+During the years ended December 31, 2012, 2011 and 2010 we expensed approximately \$3.6 million, \$7.7 million and \$5.2 million, respectively, of acquisition related transaction costs.